-I am a Ph.D student at School of Information Sciences (iSchool), University of Pittsburgh.
-My major is Information Science.
+I am a Ph.D student at School of Computing and Information (SCI), University of Pittsburgh.
+My major is Information Science and Technology.
 Currently, I work in Computational Social Science Lab which is directed by Dr. Yu-Ru Lin.
 I am broadly interested in data science, network science, and computational science.
 With the escalating amount of heterogeneous data and complex networks, I explore analytical and computational ways to measure, model, predict and visualize the underlying meaningful interactions and patterns.
 If you are interested in my researches, please visit Research and Publication.

 Before I came to Pittsburgh, I worked with Dr. Hernan Makse in Complex Networks and Soft Matter Lab at City College of New York from 2015 to 2016.
 Prior to that, I obtained my master and bachelor degrees in Mathematics and Engineering from Beihang University, China.